Hardiness Zones in Canada

 Be aware of the hardiness zone of your area before you decide to buy plants.
 Some plants might not survive over winter!

 - Keep in mind, however, that this plant hardiness map is mostly a guideline.
-It does not include micro climates, humidity, summer heat tolerance either.
+It does not include microclimates, humidity, or summer heat tolerance either.

 If you are not sure which hardiness zone you belong to, please check the maps below: